 My intention here is not to say that there is one perfect, static, pin-point alignment that we all must find and maintain.

-The alignment of your bones is not everything.
+Alignment is not everything.
 Many studies show that "good" posture and exercise technique (form) are not always indicators of pain-free movement.
 You can perform a "perfect" squat and still have hip pain.

 I do not believe in having people stand in front of grids or measure their joint angles with special tools in order to assess their alignment.
-This approach takes people away from feeling their own bodies and encourages them to rely solely on external markers to measure "progress."
+This is far to rigid and takes people away from feeling their own bodies and encourages to rely solely on external markers to measure "progress."

 Our bodies are naturally asymmetrical.
 Just consider your internal organs: the way your heart sits to the left of your midline and your liver sits to the right.
 Consider the twists and turns of your intestines and the amorphous shape of your stomach.
 Doesn't it seem only natural that the bony structures that surround and protect these organs would be asymmetrical to some degree as well?

 But to say that alignment doesn't matter at all is to ignore basic laws of physics.
-The way our bones organize themselves in relationship to one another, in relationship to our soft tissues and viscera and in relationship to gravity absolutely DOES impact the force loads to which your body will (or will not) adapt.
+The way our bones organize themselves in relationship to one another, in relationship to our soft tissues and viscera and in relationship to gravity absolutely DOES impact the force loads to which your body will adapt.

 The more we know about ourselves, our bodies, our habits and our movement patterns, the more empowered we are to take ownership of our health.

 While it is important that we not be rigid in your assessment and application of alignment points or to invest all your energy and efforts into standing and moving "perfectly," it is also important to become aware of the way you habitually hold your body and move.
 Attempting to improve your alignment in your daily life and in your exercise technique is a practice worth pursuing.